How to Choose the Best Realtor to Sell Your Home

 The biggest mistake I made?

-Should you find an agent you like?
+Should you pick a real estate agent you like?

 I’m going to show you what to look for in a realtor so you know what does.

-1. Understand which listing agents to avoid
+1. Understand which real estate agents to avoid

 Here’s why…